theupdateframework/taps/POUFs/reference-POUF/pouf1.md

      the cryptographic hash function.
 For example: { "sha256": HASH, ... }.
      HASH is the hexdigest of the cryptographic function computed on the snapshot.json metadata file.

+     ROOT_HASH is the hash of the Merkle tree's root node.

 ### mirrors.json
 The mirrors.json file is signed by the mirrors role.
 It indicates which